msporna/LAVA-test-coverage/README.md

 # WHAT IS THIS?

 This is a test coverage tool that is intended to work with black box functional tests.
-It does not matter what language your tests are written in, the tool is rest api based (Flask) so communication happens independently.
-It can work with automatic and manual tests.
-It gathers coverage on the fly, as app is running and testing is being done.
+It does not matter what language your tests are written in or if you perform manual testing instead of automated.
+Source code of app under test is modified to contain probes (and then it's compiled along with them) that report back to LAVA's backend which processes the statistics.
+It gathers coverage stats on the fly, as app is running and testing is being done.

-The tool is aimed for QA engineers that want to see what % of the tested app their functional tests cover.
+The tool is aimed for QA engineers that want to see what % of the tested app's code their functional tests cover.

+More on how it works [here](https://github.com/msporna/LAVA-test-coverage/wiki/How-it-works)

 # FEATURES